vsikarwar/web-server/README.md

 `WebServer`: this is the main server class.
 This creates and init basic core services and start them.

 Each core service should extends `AbstractService` class which interns implement `HTTPService`, so that each service will have start and stop behaviour.

+`SocketService` is responsible to start `SocketServer` which maintains thread pool executor.
+ThreadPool executor executes worker thread which is 'ServerSession'.

+`ServerSession` reads the input request and pass it to `RequestReader` which parse the request and generate `HTTPRequest`.

+This `HTTPRequest` is then passed to handler.
+Handler based on the configuration in `RequestHandler` and `HandlerRegistry` handles the request, which involved validating protocol version, methods, processing headers and calling the relevant custom/default handler to generate the response.
+Handler returns `HTTPResponse`.

+`HTTPResponse` then passed to `ResponseWriter` to send it to client.

+`HTTPResponse` and `HTTPMessage` are both part of `HTTPMessage`.